 Soil and fertilizer

-Adding a fruit tree or two to your yard or garden is pretty easy, but there are a couple of things you should think about before diving in.
+Adding a fruit tree or two to your yard or garden is pretty easy, but there are a couple of things you should think about before diving in and landscaping with fruit trees.

 Basically, fruit trees need cold weather to triggering flowering (and thus fruiting).
 Some varieties need more than others.
 In my not-so-chilly region, I have to seek out fruit trees that are “low chill” varieties.
 You’ll need to determine how many chill hours (the average number of hours below 45 degrees Fahrenheit) you get each winter.